Korean Pumpkin Pancakes

 Pumpkin is, perhaps, the trademark vegetable of Autumn and these Korean pumpkin pancakes (hobak buchimgae, 호박 부침개) are the perfect snack idea to use up your fresh pumpkin.

-I went to a grocery store to buy zucchinis but came home with a piece of pumpkin instead.
-All because, when I saw a few displayed on the shelf, I felt bad that I didn’t eat enough pumpkin last fall.
+I went to a grocery store to buy zucchinis but came home with a pumpkin instead.
+When I saw a few pumpkins displayed on the shelf, I felt bad that I didn’t eat enough pumpkin last fall.

 I bet I am the only weird cook who felt bad about not eating enough pumpkin during fall/winter season in the beginning of March.
-Or maybe I just wanted to hold on to the time of past and not being ready for the changes that are coming ahead (=a sign of aging).
+Or maybe I just wanted to hold on to the past because I am not ready for the changes that are coming ahead (=a sign of aging).

-Anyway, I gave some thoughts on what I am going to do with my pumpkin friend and decided to make 늙은 호박전(neulgun hobak jeon), which translates to “the aged pumpkin pancakes”.
+Anyway, I gave some thought to what I could to do with my pumpkin and decided to make 늙은 호박 부침개 (neulgun hobak buchimgae), which translates to “the aged pumpkin pancakes”.

-Yes, an aged pumpkin works the best which holds fully developed flavor and texture.
-When a Korean pumpkin gets older(?) the skin holds white powdery surface over their beige-sh orange color.
-I used Australian pumpkin (similar to Kabocha pumpkin) that was available in the store.
-Any pumpkins should work fine.
+Yes, an aged pumpkin works the best because it holds a fully developed flavor and texture.
+When a Korean pumpkin gets older(?) the skin develops a white powdery surface on top of its orange color.
+For this recipe, I used an Australian pumpkin (similar to Kabocha pumpkin) that was available in the store.
+Any pumpkin should work fine.

+Remove seeds, peel the skin of pumpkin.
+Slice thinly, about 1/8″, then cut into match sticks.
+You can go thicker, no big deal.
 I could use my food processor but I hate washing the 5 compartments of it afterward.
-Beside slicing pumpkin is quite fun to do.
+Besides, slicing pumpkin is quite fun to do.

 Now, put them in a bowl, sprinkle 2 Tbsp of sugar (more if you desire sweeter) and 1/2 tsp of kosher salt.
 Mix well and let it sit.